MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/only-admins-can-login.md

    You might also want to change the security event log to allow events to roll over.
 For more information about how the setting affects all services such as SQL, IIS, file share, and login, see [Users cannot access Web sites when the security event log is full](../../../developer/webapps/iis/general/users-cannot-access-web-sites-when-log-full.md).

   > [!NOTE]
   > This only affects integrated logins.
-A Named Pipe connection will also be affected with a SQL Login because Named Pipes first logs into Windows' Admin pipe before connecting to SQL Server.
+A Named Pipe connection will also be affected with a SQL login because Named Pipes first logs into Windows Admin pipe before connecting to SQL Server.